JuliaData/DataFrames.jl/docs/src/lib/types.md

 Typically objects of the `DataFrameRow` type are encountered when returned by the `eachrow` function.
 In the future accessing a single row of a data frame via `getindex` or `view` will return a `DataFrameRow`.

+Additionally, the `eachrow` function returns a value of the `DataFrameRows` type, which serves as an iterator over rows of an `AbstractDataFrame`, returning `DataFrameRow` objects.

-Additionally the `eachrow` and `eachcol` functions return values of the `DFRowIterator` and `DFColumnIterator` types respectively.
+Similarly, the `eachcol` and `columns` functions return a value of the `DataFrameColumns` type, which serves as an iterator over columns of an `AbstractDataFrame`.
+The difference between the return value of `eachcol` and `columns` is the following:

+* The `eachcol` function returns a value of the `DataFrameColumns{<:AbstractDataFrame, true}` type, which is an iterator returning a pair containing the column name and the column vector.
+* The `columns` function returns a value of the `DataFrameColumns{<:AbstractDataFrame, false}` type, which is an iterator returning the column vector only.

-Those types are not exported and should not be constructed directly.
+The `DataFrameRows` and `DataFrameColumns` types are subtypes of `AbstractVector` and support its interface with the exception that they are read only.
+Note that they are not exported and should not be constructed directly, but using the `eachrow`, `eachcol` and `columns` functions.
-They respectively serve as iterators over rows and columns of an `AbstractDataFrame`.

 ## Types specification